Puppy Diarrhea: Why Your Little Pup Is Having Digestive Troubles

 When to Call Your Vet

-If your puppy has just had a couple bouts of loose stool and is otherwise happy and doing great, there is no need to panic.
+If your puppy has diarrhea but is still playful and normal, there is no need to panic.
 It will likely resolve on its own.

 - Diarrhea that lasts more than a day